debbie-tommy/lurkaround/README.md

   - an email field (text)
   - a name field (text)
   - a password field (password)
-  - a confirm password field (password) - not passed to the backend, but an error should be thrown on submit if it doesn't match the other password
+  - a confirm password field (password) - not passed to the backend, but an error should be shown on submit if it doesn't match the other password
   - submit button to register
 - When the submit button is pressed, if the two passwords don't match the user should receive an error popup.
 If they do match, the form data should be sent to `POST /auth/register` to verify the credentials.
 If there is an error during registration an appropriate error should appear on the screen.